-NYSDA’s Committee on Substance Abuse and Well-Being is comprised of a statewide network of dentist-peers available to assist dentists, their families and dental office staff with substance abuse, addiction and related mental health issues.
+NYSDA’s Committee on Substance Abuse and Well-Being is comprised of a statewide network of dentist-peers available to assist dentists, their families and dental office staff with substance use disorder, addiction and co-occurring mental health disorders.

 If you know of someone who is having a problem with drugs or alcohol, you have an ethical obligation to notify a Committee member or NYSDA.
 Your interactions with any member on the Committee or with NYSDA are always confidential and non-punitive.
 Committee members are experienced and understand the devastation of addiction.
 They know that effective intervention and appropriate treatment can save a career or, even a life.

 Practicing dentistry while impaired can result in a charge of unprofessional conduct and puts a dentist’s license and privilege to practice at risk.
 The Committee never refers a dentist to OPD or any other agency.
 We can help a dentist protect his/her license through the New York State Education Department’s Professional Assistance Program (PAP).

 Funding through the Dr. Thomas Sullivan Substance Abuse Grant program is available for dentists who may need in-patient treatment but do not have the financial resources to access it.
 This grant is administered through the New York State Dental Foundation.
 For more information or to donate, visit the NYSDF website.